hspaay/iotc.golang/README.md

 The folder structure for deployment as a normal user:
 * ~/bin/iotconnect/bin      location of the publisher binaries
-* ~/bin/iotconnect/config   location of the configuration files, including iotconnect.conf
+* ~/bin/iotconnect/config   location of the configuration files, including iotc.conf
 * ~/bin/iotconnect/logs     logging output

-When deploying as an system application, create these folders and update /etc/iotconnect.conf
+When deploying as an system application, create these folders and update /etc/iotc.conf
-* /etc/iotconnect/conf         location of iotconnect.conf main configuration file
+* /etc/iotconnect/conf         location of iotc.conf main configuration file
 * /opt/iotconnect/             location of the publisher binaries
 * /var/lib/iotconnect/         location of the persistence files
 * /var/log/iotconnect/         location of iotconnect log files

 Starting a publisher using systemd
-1. Edit the paths in iotconnect.service to make sure the folder and user IDs are correct
+1. Edit the paths in iotc.service to make sure the folder and user IDs are correct
-2. Copy the iotconnect@.service and iotconnect.target files to /etc/systemd/system/
+2. Copy the iotconnect@.service and iotc.target files to /etc/systemd/system/
 3. Start manually using systemd using myweather as an example:
    $ sudo service iotconnect@myweather start
 4. To enable autostart: